comdotlinux/box-client/README.md

 A simple desktop client for box using java and javafx such that it can be used anywhere where java / javafx is available

 Very in progress, Just have the login and no integration wit box-java-client at all..
+I have no time to work on thos

 igniter.fx
 ===========